Referred by Multi-Modality: A Unified Temporal Transformer for Video Object Segmentation: Related Work

-\textbf{Audio-visual video object segmentation.} Audio-visual video object segmentation (AV-VOS) is a typical and challenging problem of predicting pixel-level individual positions based on a given sound signal.
+\paragraph{Audio-visual video object segmentation (AV-VOS).} Inspired by recent multi-modality efforts~\cite{zhang2023llama,gao2023llama,lin2023sphinx,wang2023mathcoder,guo2023point,han2023imagebind,han2023onellm}, AV-VOS is proposed for predicting pixel-level individual positions based on a given sound signal.
 There is little previous work on audio-visual video object segmentation.
-Until recently~\cite{zhou2022audio} proposed the audio-visual video object segmentation dataset and a mechanism to this task.
-It adopts cross attention to learn the audio-visual correspondence.
+Until recently~\cite{zhou2022audio} proposed the audio-visual video object segmentation dataset.
 Different from it,~\cite{mo2023av} is based on the recent visual foundation model Segment Anything Model~\cite{kirillov2023segment,zhang2023personalize} to achieve audio-visual segmentation.
 However, all of them lack the temporal alignment between multi-modal information.